 Valves: Thornley drop inlet, Corliss exhaust, driven by two eccentrics

 Belt pulleys: 4’ and 18” (all drives are now via belt and lineshaft from the larger pulley)

-An unusual feature of this engine is that it is fitted with a type of valve cut-off gear invented by Mr George Thonley, one of the partners in the firm of Buxton & Thonley.
+An unusual feature of this engine is that it is fitted with a type of valve cut-off gear invented by Mr George Thornley, one of the partners in the firm of Buxton & Thornley.
 The mechanism was later descried in detail in Engineering vol. LXXVIII, 1904.